-As of December 31, 2016, we had 25,509,575 common shares outstanding, ISIN VGG885761061; each common share is fully paid.
+As of December 31, 2018, we had 28,103,707 common shares outstanding, ISIN VGG885761061; each common share is fully paid.
 The Group's common shares do not have a conversion feature.
 The number of outstanding common shares as stated above may be impacted in the future by issuance of common shares available for future issuances under the Group's 2007 equity incentive plan.
-As of December 31, 2016, the Group owns 943,972 shares as part of its Buy Back Program, which program expired on November 22, 2014.